Holy trinity parish in the middle of our Pascha service

 Matthew 6:21

 If you’ve never stepped foot inside of an Orthodox Church before, the first time you do can be a bit overwhelming.
 From the icons to the incense to the chanting in both English and Greek, it can be a lot to take in.
-Do not worry though, we strongly encourage everyone to come!
+But don’t worry!
+Our ushers are trained to help newcomers feel comfortable and get oriented.
+They are right inside the doors during every Sunday service, just walk in and introduce yourself!

 Resources

-After Divine Liturgy is over, there’s coffee hour in the fellowship hall.
-Come and introduce yourself to anyone there (especially Father Theodore), have some coffee and food, and if you have any questions, someone there will point you in the right direction.
+After Divine Liturgy is over, join us for coffee hour in the fellowship hall.
+Come and have some coffee and food, and if you have any questions, someone there will point you in the right direction — our community is very friendly and welcoming.
+We also encourage you to introduce yourself to our priest, Fr.
+Theodore.
 We look forward to meeting you!

 An icon of the Holy Trinity